 So Piaget set up a study, now known as “The Blanket and Ball study.”
 The study was simple.
-He put a ball in front of infants of varying ages and, while they were watching, placed a blanket over the ball.
+He put a ball in front of infants of varying ages and placed a blanket over them while they were watching.
 Then he observed the children.
 If the children looked for the ball, under the blanket or otherwise, they were said to have developed object permanence.
 These children had a “mental representation” of the ball, so it still existed to them.
-If the children didn’t make an attempt to look for the ball, they might not have developed object permanence yet.
+If the children hadn’t made an attempt to look for the ball, they might not have developed object permanence yet.
 The ball simply didn’t exist anymore.

 When Is Object Permanence Developed?

-From his research, Piaget determined that kids developed object permanence by the time that they were eight months old.
+From his research, Piaget determined that kids developed object permanence by the time they were eight months old.
 Eight months old is early.
-The child is still in the first stage of cognitive development, also known as the sensorimotor stage.
+The child is still in the first stage of cognitive development, the sensorimotor stage.
 More specifically, the child is probably in the third substage of the first stage of cognitive development: the secondary circular reactions stage of the sensorimotor stage.

 Of course, eight months is not set in stone.
 Additional studies have critiqued Piaget’s study for the motivations a child might have to look for a ball or to disregard it.
 The child could simply not be interested in looking for the ball.
-And, when it comes to cognitive development, these ages vary for each individual child.
-While one child may not develop object permanence until they are eight months old, another child may develop it as early as four months old!
+And when it comes to cognitive development, these ages vary for each individual child.
+While one child may not develop object permanence until eight months old, another may develop it as early as four months!
 Other studies since Piaget’s Blanket and Ball study have confirmed this range of ages.

 Which Animals Develop Object Permanence?